Schnitzer Motorsport

 Schnitzer Motorsport was a motorsport team based in Freilassing near Munich, Germany.
-From the early days of its establishment, the team mostly operated an automobile racing squad for BMW, and had remarkable results in touring car and sports car racing.
+From the early days of its establishment in 1967, the team mostly operated an automobile racing squad for BMW, and had remarkable results in touring car and sports car racing.
 The team would often run the cars for BMW under the name of "BMW Motorsport".
 In 2012, the team operated the DTM team for BMW under the name of "BMW Team Schnitzer".

-On 4 December 2020, BMW announced that it will terminate its relationship with Schnitzer Motorsport after more than 50 years.
+On 4 December 2020, BMW announced that it would terminate its relationship with Schnitzer Motorsport after more than 50 years.

 History

-The team was founded in 1967 by the brothers Josef (August 7, 1939-August 31, 1978) and Herbert Schnitzer (b.
-June 5, 1941).
+The team was founded in 1967 by the brothers Josef (August 7, 1939 – August 31, 1978) and Herbert Schnitzer (June 5, 1941 – June 5, 2026).
 Their stepfather Karl Lamm had a car repair shop and dealer business.
 The brothers started racing in 1962, and Josef Schnitzer won the 1966 German Championship in a BMW 2000ti.
 In 1968, both retired from active race driving to focus on the business and the race team.

 In the 1970s, the Schnitzer's younger half-brothers Karl ("Charly") and Dieter Lamm joined the team, with Charly Lamm acting as team manager at the race tracks.
 In 1978, Josef Schnitzer died in an accident, and Herbert Schnitzer remained as the boss.

 Apart from having the BMW dealership and Motorsport team based in Southern Germany's Bavaria, they also owned a BMW tuning specialist concern in the far north near the border of Belgium and the Netherlands, in Aachen.
 As this city has the license plate code AC, they called this branch AC Schnitzer.

 In the 2000s, Schnitzer Motorsport competed in the European Touring Car Championship (ETCC) and World Touring Car Championship (WTCC) as a BMW squad, BMW Team Germany.

 Since the 1960s, the Schnitzer team was mainly active with BMW and BMW M cars in Touring car racing, namely in the European Touring Car Championship, the Deutsche Rennsport Meisterschaft, the Deutsche Tourenwagen Meisterschaft and the World Touring Car Championship (WTCC).

-In 1977 and 1978 Schnitzer tried to take on the mighty Porsche 935 in the DRM.
+In 1977 and 1978, Schnitzer tried to take on the mighty Porsche 935 in the DRM.
 They developed a Group 5, 560 PS turbocharged silhouette version of the RA40 Toyota Celica and raced it with modest success.
 The best finish of the Celica LB Turbo was a fourth at Nürburgring in 1977, but with dismal reliability the next year Schnitzer withdrew and returned their focus to BMWs.